k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/03_tdm_fabric_implementation_flow.md

 - [Implementation of table-level tasks](09_tdm_reference_implementation.md)

-- Pre and post execution processes implementation (including the execution note population)
+- Implementation of pre and post execution processes